Merzasphor/MWSE/docs/source/lua/type/tes3container.rst

 ----------------------------------------------------------------------------------------------------

 `actorFlags`_ (`number`_)
+    Read-only.
 A number representing the actor flags.
 Truly a bit field.

 `boundingBox`_ (`tes3boundingBox`_)
     The bounding box for the object.